vasilakisfil/Introspected-REST/README.md

   * Update a user `PATCH /api/users/{id}`: Updates a `User` with the specified attributes
   * Delete a user `DELETE /api/users/{id}`: Updates a `User` with the specified attributes

-_`Users` and `User` are 2 distinct resources which are often, mistankingly, missthought as a single, one, resource.
+_`Users` and `User` are 2 distinct resources which are often, mistankenly, misthought as a single, one, resource.
 Also, the fact that `Users` is a collection of `User` objects is because it suits our needs but it doesn't have necessarily to be like that._